iwomm/vmware-codehouse-2021/chapters/chapter-3/README.md

-# VMware CodeHouse 2021 Prework- Chapter 3
+# Chapter 3 - Scaffold the "Hello Vue" app

 ## Objective
 We will add UI to the Go project using the Vue.js framework.
+- Scaffold a Vue app named todo-vue
+- Unify the Go and Vue apps
+- Debug the Vue app

 ## Required tools before start